OctechSolutions/Aperture/ApertureStage3Report.md

     </figcaption>
 </figure>

 Above sequence diagram shows the 2 alternate ways on how a user can create an account on Aperture, they can either enter their details, or sign up with a google account.
-Then our firebase database will create a new entry for the new user.
+Then our Firestore database will create a new entry for the new user.

 <figure>